kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 ## <span style="color:rgb(199, 21, 133)"> Multilevel training methods</span>
 <center><img src="/images/resnet1.png" alt="centered image" height="657" width="437"> &emsp; &emsp; &emsp; &emsp; &emsp;  <img src="/images/resnet2.png" alt="centered image" height="657" width="437"> </center>
 <div style="text-align: justify">
-Despite their remarkable predictive ability, deep neural networks suffer from a computationally exhaustive training phase, which limits their applicability and hinders their development.
+Deep neural networks (DNNs) suffer from a computationally exhaustive training phase, which limits their applicability and hinders their development.
 During the training phase, the parameters of the network are determined by minimizing a highly non-convex loss functional.
-My research objective is to enhance the training process by leveraging ideas from multilevel minimization/ The ongoing developments explore two complementary approaches for constructing multilevel hierarchy and transfer operators required by the nonlinear multilevel methods.
+My research objective is to enhance the training of DNNs by leveraging multilevel minimization techniques.
+The ongoing developments explore two complementary approaches for the construction of the multilevel hierarchy and transfer operators.
 The first approach is tailored for the finite-sum optimization problems and constructs a multilevel- hierarchy by coarsening in a number of samples, while the number of parameters is kept fixed.
 The second approach considers coarsening in parameter space.
 A particular focus is given to ODE-based network architectures, the structure of which can be explored to construct the multilevel hierarchy and transfer operators.
 The devised training methods achieve a significant reduction of computational cost for various classification and regression tasks, compared to standard single-level optimizers.
-Additionally, the methods typically exhibit lower sensitivity to the choice of the initial guess.
+Additionally, the methods typically exhibit lower sensitivity to the choice of the initial guess. </div>

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Related references: </span><br />